oresat/oresat-linux-updater/docs/archive_file.rst

 Archive File
 ============
-Archive files name should be in the formate of board_name-update-YYYY-MM-dd-hh-mm-ss.tar.gz.
-Example: star_tracker-update-2020-02-10-14-30-23.tar.gz aka a start tracker update archive file made on Feburary 10th 2020 at 14:30:23 UTC.
+Archive files name should be in the format of board-name_update_YYYY-MM-dd-hh-mm-ss.tar.gz.
+Example: startracker_update_2020-02-10-14-30-23.tar.gz aka a star tracker update archive file made on Feburary 10th 2020 at 14:30:23 UTC.

 Archive file contents